Skip to Main Content

 This course is an introduction to the methods used to properly conduct a computer forensics investigation beginning with a discussion of ethics, while mapping to the objectives of the International Association of Computer Investigative Specialists (IACIS) certification.
 Topics covered include an overview of computer forensics as a profession; the computer investigation process; understanding operating systems boot processes and disk structures; data acquisition and analysis; technical writing; and a review of familiar computer forensics tools.
 (03/21)

-CTIS-23 NETWORK SECURITY
+CTIS-23 CYBER NETWORK DEFENSE

 3 units: 1.5 hours lecture, 4.5 hours lab.